turingschool-examples/viewing_party_lite/README.md

 The Viewing Party app is deployed on Heroku.
 Check it out 👀 [here](https://dashboard.heroku.com/apps/salty-oasis-88675)

+To Login and explore without creating a new user you can use these names/passwords `email` : taylor@example.com `password` : taylor123 `email` : michael@example.com `password` : michael123

 ## Local Setup for Project

 1. Fork and Clone the repo